FuelLabs/fuel-book/docs/src/glossary/index.md

 **Forc:** A command-line toolchain that serves as the backbone of Fuel development.
 It supports everything from compiling Sway smart contracts to managing dependencies and deploying applications.

-**Fuel Ignition:** Will be the first Fuel V2 rollup to go live on Ethereum Mainnet.
+**Fuel Ignition:** The first Fuel V2 rollup to go live on Ethereum Mainnet.
 It aims to surpass traditional EVM rollups by delivering a vastly improved execution design.

 **Fuel Rust SDK:** A developer tool that allows developers to interact with Fuel’s blockchain using the Rust programming language.
 It offers a seamless experience for creating system-level applications and managing interactions with the Fuel Network.